OlwinFroon/swc-api/README.md

 # Refreshing an access token

 How to use the refresh token to request a new access token to replace the expired one.

-** Thanks to the lack of time, this one's not covered yet, sorry.
+Thanks to the lack of time, this one's not covered yet, sorry.

-** I promise to add this ASAP.
+I promise to add this ASAP.

 # Revoking access for a specific character

-Hotw to let a user opt out of your application's services.
+How to let a user opt out of your application's services.